LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Core Features and Mechanisms

-Beyond standard tracking data, LUIDA allows researchers to define custom data formats to record experiment-specific variables and measures.
-For example, task scores and experimental conditions can be logged on a trial-by-trial basis and uploaded upon completion.
-To maintain both data integrity and participant privacy, all collected data are assigned unique identifiers that ensure anonymity while preserving the coherence of the experimental record.
+Beyond standard tracking data, LUIDA allows researchers to define custom data formats within a dedicated file in the Implementation Template to record experiment-specific variables.
+For example, task scores can be logged trial-by-trial and uploaded upon completion.
+Once an experiment is running, data is collected automatically in the configured format, and researchers can later download them from the Web Console.